11 Things You Can Fix Today for Saving a Failing Relationship

 6. Reigniting Interest and Curiosity About Each Other

 It often seems like every talk is about issues, obligations, or miscommunications when a relationship starts to fall apart.
 This depletes emotional energy, leaving little room for happiness and curiosity.
-Relationship science, however, continues to show that shared positive experiences help correct unfavourable behavioural patterns.
+Relationship science, however, continues to show that shared positive experiences help correct unfavorable behavioral patterns.
 Because the brain reacts more strongly to novel experiences than to familiar ones, engaging in novel activities together can renew feelings of closeness.

 You might begin by asking your partner questions you haven’t asked in a while, such as how they’ve changed, what they value today, and what is causing them stress right now.
 A genuine inquiry serves as a reminder to your partner that you still see them as a person, not just a collection of troubles.